 1. Who was performing safety-sensitive functions with respect to the vehicle, if the accident involved loss of human life; or

-2. Who receives a citation under state or local law, for a moving traffic violation arising from the accident.
+2. Who receives a citation within 8 hours of the occurrence under state or local law, for a moving traffic violation arising from the accident if the accident involved: